Asac2142/tracker-cli-go/README.md

 <p align="center"><strong>Task Tracker CLI</strong></p>

 ## Description
-Task tracker is a project used to track and manage your tasks.
-In this task, you will build a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
-This project will help you practice your programming skills, including working with the filesystem, handling user inputs, and building a simple CLI application.
+Task tracker is a project used to track and manage your tasks written in Go.

 ## Usage 🛠
 - `git clone https://github.com/Asac2142/tracker-cli-go.git`